Readri205/MS3_Plant_Manager/README.md

      * by using a filter by 'colour'.

  * [Plant.id](https://plant.id/)
-   * The [Plant.id](https://plant.id/) database was used as the source for plant searches based on a user uploading an image.
-Images can be captured directly from a mobile device with a camera or by a file upload.
+   * The [Plant.id](https://plant.id/) database was used as the source for plant searches based on a user image.
+Images can be captured directly from a mobile device or by file upload.

 ## Site Construction